Friday 30 May 1941

 |A map on page 2 of the 30 May 1941 New York Times showing the situation on Crete.|

 Partisan activities continue on Crete.
 At this stage, they mainly involve helping Commonwealth troops defend specific locations, but there are instances of sniping and full-scale armed defense of villages.
-The German are quite upset that non-soldiers are fighting them and vow revenge.
+The Germans are quite upset that non-soldiers are fighting them and vow revenge.

 The Luftwaffe bombs and sinks 105 ton Greek freighter Aghios Pantlemon off Tobruk.

-Royal Navy submarine HMS Triumph torpedoes and damages 3667 ton Italian armed merchant cruiser (AMC) Ramb III.
-The Ramb II is sailing from Tripoli to Benghazi, and makes it to port.
+Royal Navy submarine HMS Triumph torpedoes and damages 3667-ton Italian armed merchant cruiser (AMC) Ramb III.
+The Ramb II is sailing from Tripoli to Benghazi and makes it to port.

-Royal Navy submarine HMS Utmost attacks an Italian convoy off Sirte, but causes no damage.
+Royal Navy submarine HMS Utmost attacks an Italian convoy off Sirte but causes no damage.

 Royal Navy submarine HMS Torbay claims to sink two caiques in the Aegean using its deck gun.

 At Malta, the Cheshire Regiment lands on Gozo, which the British fear may be used for an invasion of Malta.

 Spy Stuff: In Tokyo, Richard Sorge sends another message to Moscow.
 It begins: